-To increase the options available for colon cancer screening, and to ensure that more people are checked for cancer, the stool DNA test is now available.
+To increase the options available for colon cancer screening, and to ensure that more people are checked for cancer, the stool DNA test for colon cancer is now available.

 The Centers for Disease Control and Prevention recommend that adults between the ages of 50 and 75 undergo regular screening for colon cancer.
 However, tests that look for tumors or precancerous growths, known as polyps, in the colon often require preparation, such as fasting or taking laxatives.
 Even though they are outpatient procedures, many, like a colonoscopy (although a standard recommended cancer screening), can be invasive.